In Michigan, you may describe your wishes for health care in a living will and patient advocate designation.

-Your witnesses for your document directing health care should be at least 18 years old and should be someone other than your patient advocate.
+In Michigan, you must sign your health care documents in front of two witnesses.
+Witnesses for your living will should be at least 18 years old and should be someone other than your patient advocate.

 - under the age of 18